s-orza/Splitty/docs/agendas/week-7-agenda.md

   - Do you think that the current workload is too much/little?
   - What are you having for lunch today?
 - Recap on what happened today and what is there to come.

+Notes:

+-----Remarks----

+David and Oliwer joined online.
+Oliwer wrote a file in which he said what we have done until now and what we still need to do -add checks when we add participants
+-resize the whole up
+-add romanian language
+-we don t have currencies conversions
+-we agreed that we need to figure out who we are when we use the app.
+-we need at leaast 10 clients simultaneous
+-we agreed we need key shortcuts (for example when selecting an event and the back button) -we will look after the meeting on the document that Oliwer created and decide what to do -there is a bug with the css of the add participant page Oliwer showed us how we could solve the bug with the css fom the add participant page.
+But we need to discuss this after the meeting
+-add icons+text in the event page

+-----------------------------Wonderful announcements from Miss Elena------------------------------

+For product pitch :
+-theory knowledge, but not all exam questions will be about therory (ex: what dependency injection is ) -questions about how we implemented stuff
+-read the file from brightspace about the pitch

+-----------------------------Negatives from feedback------------------------------

+-we NEED web sockets
+-we don't have a spring planning in the agenda for week 6 -we don t have error messages for when the server is down (when we receive 500 error status) -test coverage is insufficient
+-we need to add informative feedback(to confirm that something was succesful)

+-----------------------------Good feedback------------------------------

+-our MRs are better!
+-the app is on the right way!

+------------------------To be implemented-----------------------

+-add a template for adding a new language.
+-add the part with json format from the admin page. (import/export) -create the front end of the detailed expenses (Serban) -remove/edit buttons to work for expenses (Serban) -front end for debts (Olav)
+-websockets (Shahar)
+(we will discuss the rest of them after the meeting) -tests for next week
+-add edge cases for testing